rickhofstede/surfmap/readme.txt

 - [BUGFIX] Fixed a bug which could cause green markers not to be shown
 - [BUGFIX] Fixed a bug which caused SQLite DB locking errors with some PHP PDO drivers
 - [BUGFIX] Fixed a UTF-8 encoding issue
+- [BUGFIX] Improved stability when parsing filter from input field
-- [BUGFIX] Several bug fixes and improvements
+- [BUGFIX] Several minor bug fixes and improvements

 Release notes [v2.1 stable (20111116)]: